-186. When evaluating pupil progress, inspectors will take account of those pupils who started a key stage elsewhere or have not completed their current key stage.
+181. When evaluating pupil progress, inspectors will take into account where pupils started a key stage elsewhere or have not completed their current key stage.
 This could include middle schools and newly opened schools, or where pupil mobility is high.
 For maintained nursery schools with children aged three and four years who move to primary school before any nationally comparable assessments are made, inspectors will evaluate the children's learning and progress relative to their age and draw on evidence of their starting points.
-When evaluating pupil progress between Key Stages 2 and 4, inspectors will take into account where pupils start part way through a phase or key stage (for example if they join a university technical college at age 14).
+When evaluating pupil progress between Key Stages 2 and 4, inspectors will take into account where pupils start at age 14.